rghvndr99/hearMe/FLOW_DIAGRAMS.md

-# HearMe Flow Diagrams
+# VoiceLap Flow Diagrams

-This document contains visual flow diagrams for major features in the HearMe application.
+This document contains visual flow diagrams for major features in the VoiceLap application.

 ## Table of Contents
 1. [User Registration Flow](#user-registration-flow)